chingchenms/llvm/docs/Coroutines.rst

 """"""""""

-Using this intrinsic on a coroutine that does not have a coroutine promise results in undefined behavior.
+Using this intrinsic on a coroutine that does not have a coroutine promise leads to undefined behavior.
 It is possible to read and modify coroutine promise of the coroutine which is currently executing.
 The coroutine author and a coroutine user are responsible to makes sure there is no data races.